anitaposch/anita-grav/user/pages/04.blog/articles-missing/f0022-daily-nation-zambia.md

+---
+title: Learn about Bitcoin or be scammed - Zambia Daily Nation
+taxonomy:
-Tags: Features, Blog, Bitcoin in Africa, Zambia
+    tags: [Blog, Features, Bitcoin in Africa, On the Ground]
-Link: /interview-daily-nation-zambia
+routes:
+    default: '/interview-daily-nation-zambia'
+date: 2022-10-09 15:00
+dateformat: 'Y-m-d H:i'
-Summary: While in Zambia I was interviewed by Buumba Cimbulu for Daily Nation "The People's Newspaper" of Zambia.
+summary: While in Zambia I was interviewed by Buumba Cimbulu for Daily Nation "The People's Newspaper" of Zambia.
-Date: 2022-10-09 15:00
-Thumbnail: assets/_f0022-221006-Daily-Nation-Zambia-Posch.jpg
+thumbnail: assets/_f0022-221006-Daily-Nation-Zambia-Posch.jpg
+template: article
+---

 # Learn about Bitcoin or be scammed